 - Free to use

-- Comes with extensions support to make it feature-rich
+- It comes with extensions support to make it feature-rich

 - Lightweight text editor